microsoft/verona/docs/opsem.md

 ## Safety

 This enforces a tree-shaped region graph, with a single reference from parent to child.
+Frame ID order is enforced, such that successor frames have higher IDs than their predecessors.

 ```rs
 // mjp:  Does this need to account for nested/embedded objects?